gohugoio/hugoDocs/content/en/templates/shortcode-templates.md

 [basic content files]: /content-management/formats/ "See how Hugo leverages markdown--and other supported formats--to create content for your website."
 [built-in shortcode]: /content-management/shortcodes/
-[config]: /getting-started/configuration/ "Learn more about Hugo's built-in configuration variables as well as how to us your site's configuration file to include global key-values that can be used throughout your rendered website."
+[config]: /getting-started/configuration/ "Learn more about Hugo's built-in configuration variables as well as how to use your site's configuration file to include global key-values that can be used throughout your rendered website."
 [Content Management: Shortcodes]: /content-management/shortcodes/#using-hugo-s-built-in-shortcodes "Check this section if you are not familiar with the definition of what a shortcode is or if you are unfamiliar with how to use Hugo's built-in shortcodes in your content files."
 [source organization]: /getting-started/directory-structure/#directory-structure-explained "Learn how Hugo scaffolds new sites and what it expects to find in each of your directories."
 [docsshortcodes]: https://github.com/gohugoio/hugo/tree/master/docs/layouts/shortcodes "See the shortcode source directory for the documentation site you're currently reading."